Laxmi Kallicharan

 Latchmie Kumarie Vainmati Kallicharran (5 June 1951 – 20 January 2002) was a Guyanese writer.
-She was one of the pioneers of Indo-Guyanese cultural awareness.

-She also organized and presented cultural programmes, the first being Lalla-Rookh.
-She staged her first show in the early 1970s when there was considerable resistance within the ruling PNC to regard Indo-Guyanese culture as being truly Guyanese.
-She organized dance and music shows, working to incorporate Chutney music into Mashramani, as well as the organization of an important photographic exhibition of Indo-Guyanese history and artifacts.
+From the 1970s onwards, she presented cultural programmes such as Lalla-Rookh, organized dance and music shows, working to incorporate Chutney music into Mashramani, and organized a photo exhibit about Indo-Guyanese history.

 Kallicharan grew up in Berbice, Guyana and attended the Berbice Educational Institute before attending University of Guyana, where she also worked as a librarian.
 She died in a fire in early 2002.

 She was posthumously awarded IAC honors by the Indian Action Committee.